-However, if you’re not careful, you may cross the line of frugality and end up in cheapskates land.
+However, if you’re not careful, you may cross the line of frugality and end up in cheapskate land.

-Be conscious with your spending, but don’t pinch every penny.
+Be conscious of your spending, but don’t pinch every penny.
 Your time is very valuable so don’t wait in line for hours at the cheapest gas station just to save a few dollars.

 These tips are grouped into categories on how we live our lives.